mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 	\end{aligned}
 ```

 While the Gauss-Seidel method directly solves the system of equations, it suffers from very slow convergence, which increases almost linearly with the system size, necessitating numerous iterations to obtain the desired solution [chassin2006gauss](@cite).
 Moreover, the convergence time of the Gauss-Seidel method increases significantly for large-scale systems and can face convergence issues for systems with high active power transfers.
-Nevertheless, power flow programs utilize both the Gauss-Seidel and Newton-Raphson methods in a complementary manner.
-Specifically, the Gauss-Seidel method is employed to obtain a quick approximate solution from a "flat start", while the Newton-Raphson method is utilized to obtain the final accurate solution [zimmerman2016matpower](@cite).
+Nevertheless, power flow programs use both the Gauss-Seidel and Newton-Raphson methods in a complementary manner.
+Specifically, the Gauss-Seidel method is used to obtain a quick approximate solution from a "flat start", while the Newton-Raphson method is used to obtain the final accurate solution [zimmerman2016matpower](@cite).

 The Gauss-Seidel method is usually applied to a system of ``n`` complex equations, where one represents the slack bus.
 Consequently, one equation can be eliminated, resulting in a power flow problem with ``n-1`` equations.

 ---

 ##### Initialization
-JuliaGrid provides a way to utilize the Gauss-Seidel method for solving the AC power flow problem and determining the magnitudes and angles of bus voltages.
+JuliaGrid provides a way to use the Gauss-Seidel method for solving the AC power flow problem and determining the magnitudes and angles of bus voltages.
 To use this method, we need to execute the [`acModel!`](@ref acModel!) function first to set up the system and then initialize the Gauss-Seidel method using the [`gaussSeidel`](@ref gaussSeidel) function.
 The code snippet below demonstrates this process:
 ```@example PowerFlowSolution
 acModel!(system)
 analysis = gaussSeidel(system)